soumwadeep/Contributed-Repo-Finder/README.md

 ## Features

 - Enter the GitHub username in the input field and click on "Fetch" to retrieve the contributed repositories.
-- Each repository card displays the name, description, number of stars, and number of forks.
+- Each repository card displays the name(which is linked to that repo url), description, number of stars, and number of forks.
 - Use the pagination buttons to navigate through the repositories.
-Click the "Previous" button to go to the previous page, and the "Next" button to move to the next page.
+Click the "Previous(<)" button to go to the previous page, and the "Next(>)" button to move to the next page.
+- Use Search New User button to search for another user.
-- A sticky "Back to Top" button appears when you scroll down, allowing you to quickly return to the top of the page.
+- A sticky "Back to Top(⏏)" button appears when you scroll down, allowing you to quickly return to the top of the page.

 ## Getting Started